gjmcn/zap/docs/contents-md/filter.md

 | (# u 5 v 30)   // array of objects

 x filter [a :u == 5]   // [{u: 5, v: 10}, {u: 5, v: 30}]

+// filterIndex
+x filterIndex [a :u == 5]   // [0, 2]
 ```

+As shown in the final example, `filterIndex` can be used to get the original indices of the filtered elements.